simplenetes-io/podc/PODSPEC.md

 If needing to delay the Liveness probe then use a Startup probe to either determine that livenss is safe to run now or which simply sleeps a number of seconds before letting the pod creation continue.

 ## Proxy and Ingress confs
-When a Pod is compiled, the compiler outputs alongside the `pod` executable possibly two extra files:
+When a Pod is compiled, the compiler outputs alongside the `pod` executable possibly two extra files.
+These files only make sense when using pods not as standalone pods but within the Simplenetes pod orchestrator.

     - pod.proxy.conf
         A conf file which describes the clusterPort->HostPort relations for the Pod, and some more.